IIIT-Sricity-FSD-2024-2028/20_TatkuUnited/DomainExpertInteraction.md

 This strengthens long-term platform trust.

-- List key terms used by the domain expert and their meanings (Copy these to definition.yml)
+## Key terms mentioned by the Domain expert

 | Term                   | Meaning as explained by the expert                                                                                                     |
 | ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |